KhuramMurad/project-repo-3-tier-webapp/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.
 ```

-### Minor Updates:

-1. **Updated Formatting**: Minor adjustments were made for readability.
-2. **Clarifications**: Added “supports image uploads” in API endpoint descriptions for clarity.

-If this looks good, you can replace the current content in your `README.md` file with this version!
-Let me know if there are additional edits you'd like.
+This version is now correctly formatted, with all code blocks properly closed, ensuring Markdown renders correctly.
+Let me know if further changes are needed!